shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

 A13.1.6: Climate and carbon
 A13.1.7: Environmental liability
 A13.1.8: Planning and land use permits
+A13.1.9: Building safety, habitability, and occupancy regulation [NEW v2.5.0]

 #### A13.2 Healthcare and Life Sciences
 A13.2.1: Healthcare facility regulation